 Theophylline is a slow-acting bronchodilator used to open the airways and reduce inflammation.
 It’s usually taken once daily and can cost up to $50 a month, depending on the prescribed type.

 Oral corticosteroids are used to reduce inflammation and can be taken for a week or two at a time during asthma attacks.
 They’re typically more expensive than other types of medications, as they often require multiple doses each day.

-The cost of oral corticosteroids can range from $10 to over $100 per month, depending on the type prescribed.
+The cost of oral corticosteroids can reach $100 per month, depending on the type prescribed.

 Biologics are a type of medication used to treat serious asthma attacks.
 They work by targeting specific proteins in the body and can reduce airway inflammation for up to six weeks.